Get up to 50% off* millions of tickets in the Great British Rail Sale now! Sale ends 12 Jan.Book now

 Want to find out more about taking the train from Copenhagen to Dresden?
 Look no further.

-There are around 12 trains per day running between Copenhagen and Dresden, which usually take 12 hours 31 minutes to complete the 324 miles (521 km) journey.
-It can take as little as 10 hours 30 minutes on the fastest services though, if you want to get there as quickly as possible.
-Although there aren't any direct services on this line, it's still easy to travel to Dresden from Copenhagen, you'll just need to make 1 change along the way.
+There are around 9 trains per day running between Copenhagen and Dresden, which usually take 13 hours 20 minutes to complete the 324 miles (521 km) journey.
+It can take as little as 10 hours 5 minutes on the fastest services though, if you want to get there as quickly as possible.
+Although there aren't any direct services on this line, it's still easy to travel to Dresden from Copenhagen, you'll just need to make 2 changes along the way.
+Hop on a train operated by either DB or ÖBB to reach your destination in no time.
+These train companies are the main operators of services on this route and run modern comfortable trains to make your journey as relaxing as possible.

 You can save money on train tickets from Copenhagen to Dresden if you book in advance.
 Use our Journey Planner at the top of the page to compare ticket prices and get the cheapest fares.